Vkdel001/Callcenter/ESP32_DEPLOYMENT_GUIDE.md

 2. Verify Windows client running (green icon)
 3. Verify agent logged into web portal
 4. Check device_client.log for errors
+5. For shift changes: Just logout/login (no restart needed!)
-5. Restart Windows client if needed
+6. Restart Windows client only if device is unresponsive
-6. Contact IT if issue persists
+7. Contact IT if issue persists
 ```

 ---